GabieRise/GabieRise/README.md

 # 👋 Holla World, I'm Gabie Rise
-- 🔭 I’m currently working on my creative skills
+- 🔭 I’m working on my creative skills
-🌱 I’m currently learning python, html, css and javscript 💞️ I’m looking to collaborate on both frontend and backend development ⚡ Fun fact: I'm open to learn new things , and I'm a fast learner 📫 contact me  @merrygabby14@gmail.com
+🌱 I’m currently learning python, html, css and javscript and UI/UX.
+💞️ I’m looking to collaborate on both frontend and backend development ⚡ Fun fact: I'm open to learn new things , and I'm a fast learner 📫 contact me  @merrygabby14@gmail.com